Won Min Park | Assistant Professor

 Academic highlights

 Park was recognized as the Notable Korean Scientist by the Biological Research Information Center (Korea) in 2013, 2014 and 2016.
-During his graduate study at the Georgia Institute Technology, he was a recipient of the Exemplary Academic Achievement Award and the James T. Porter Fellowship.
+During his graduate study at the Georgia Institute of Technology, he was a recipient of the Exemplary Academic Achievement Award and the James T. Porter Fellowship.